 Settling In Process

+If an out of nursery visit to your home/play group or childminder or similar is preferred, we can arrange this.
+During the settling in session, you will be required to go through and fill in a booklet with your child's key carer with information regarding your child.
 You will meet your child’s key carer and discuss your child’s care routine, likes, dislikes, specific needs and other information that will support your child to settle into nursery.
-Children may need time to settle when being introduced to new environments with new people so we encourage a parent/carer to stay with their child where possible during these settling in sessions.
+Children may need time to settle when being introduced to new environments with new people, we encourage parent/carer to stay with their child where possible during these settling in sessions.